How is RS232 different from parallel?

 Shop Floor Automations believes in measurable results.
 Check out these case studies on how our solutions help out manufacturing shop floor operations!

 We are always conducting case studies on our Manufacturing Solutions.
 We value input from our customers, as well as feedback.
-Click here to participate.
+Participate in a case study.